 Participation in the National Citizenship Service.

 Our courses will develop your business skills in a variety of ways.
-Courses will focus on the following key skill areas required in both large-scale organisations and SMEs:
+Courses will focus on the following key skill areas required in both large-scale organisations and small and medium-sized enterprises (SMEs).

 Business: you’ll get a deeper insight into the business environment, resources and human resources, marketing and communication, sales, the economy, customer service, accounting, websites, teamwork and recruitment, as well as ethics and law.